alperenbutun/dpda-ones-double-zeros/README.md

 This repository contains a PDA, DPDA and a formal DPDA specifically constructed to recognize the binary language where the count of ones is exactly double the count of zeros.

 **UPDATE (August 8, 2026)**
 Following an email discussion with an academic person with a PhD working in the field of Theory of Computation at a leading research institution, I learned that the problem has been solved before, meaning my DPDA solution is not the first.
-Nevertheless, my solution approach differs from the existing solution(s).
-In its simplest form, my solution does not contain ε transitions.
-Other factors are:

-**Completion Feature:** Rather than merely rejecting an invalid input w, the construction also provides a completion z such that wz belongs to the language, with z having the minimum possible length.

-**Elimination of Zeros**: Corresponding zeros are eliminated between the input and the stack during the computation.

-**Searching the Stack**: Checking the first two characters of the stack is equivalent to search the entire stack.

 As a result, I removed the earlier Proposal document because it contained novelty claims that I could no longer support confidently.

 Instead of pursuing those claims, I reworked the project from a mathematical analysis perspective.
 The resulting manuscript develops the structure of the DPDA and its generalization using residuals, prefix quotients, shortest completions, quotient geometry, completion frontiers, and related deterministic pushdown constructions.